chris-corby/PageLoader/readme.md

 To trigger a visit manually, run `PageLoader.navigate(URL)`.
 This allows you to take full advantage of caching and transitions.

+## Link Opt-Out

+To stop PageLoader from trying to operate on a link, add the `data-page-no-load` attribute to it.

 ## Browser support

 PageLoader uses modern JavaScript and out of the box it only supports new-ish browsers.